big-data-and-economics/big-data-class-materials/README.md

 - **Deadline for requests**: All requests for reconsideration must be submitted within one week of the solutions being posted.
 - **Full regrade**: Any request for reconsideration will result in a full regrade of your problem set.
 This means that your grade can go up or down.
 - **Regrading high scores**: If you scored a 90 percent or above on a problem set, I will not change your grade.
-This is not because I do not want to help you, but because we both have limited time and I want to focus my efforts on cases where an incorrectly graded problem set could significantly impact your grade in the course.
+This is not because I do not want to help you, but because we both have limited time and I want to focus my efforts on cases where an incorrectly graded problem set could significantly impact your grade in the course. **This does not apply to re-submissions.
+This only applies to the cases where you want me to review your score in full separate from corrections and re-submissions.**

 If you would like reconsideration, please raise an `Issue` in your private problem set repository.
 Title the issue "Reconsideration request for Problem Set X".
 Briefly describe your request in the body of the issue and tag my username, @kgcsport.